Contents

 - Define the scope of the event (this is guided by the assigned investigator) as:

-- Events that require a DOE federal Accident Investigation Board investigation (for more information, see Work Process A.3, Event Types, above)
+- Note: DOE can decide to initiate a DOE Accident Investigation Board investigation for any event they deem appropriate.
+For more information, see Work Process A.3, Event Types).

 - Serious events or injury cases requiring medical treatment.
-These can include ORPS-reportable events, or events with minor outcome that, under different circumstances, could have resulted in a severe outcome.
+These can include ORPS-reportable events, or events with minor outcomes that, under different circumstances, could have resulted in a severe outcome.

 - Minor events or injury cases involving minor treatment beyond first aid, first-aid treatment, sub-ORPS, near misses, report-only cases, etc.